 However, for some centres, the reality of family groupings may make group activities more challenging since the children may be at very different developmental levels.
-For example, educators who typically work with infants may now be caring for a mixed group including toddlers and preschoolers.
-As speech-language pathologists and early learning consultants it will be important to educate staff around what to expect from each child developmentally.
-In other words, educators will need to know the different ways that children can take their turns within an interaction depending on their stage of development.
+For example, if you typically work with infants, you may now find yourself caring for a mixed group including toddlers and preschoolers.
+You will need to know the different ways that children can take their turns within an interaction depending on their stage of development.
 For example, an infant might take a turn by smiling or reaching whereas a toddler might make eye contact and combine two words together.

-Understanding how children at different developmental levels are able to participate within an interaction will help educators recognize and respond appropriately to children's initiations and responses.
-This knowledge will help also help staff provide language models that match children's language stage.
+Understanding how children at different developmental levels are able to participate within an interaction will help you recognize and respond appropriately to children's initiations and responses.
+This knowledge will also help staff provide language models that match children's language stage.

-Helping educators make the most of small groups
+Making the most of small groups

-The Hanen Centre's Learning Language and Loving ItTM Program and Teacher TalkTM Training Series introduce a strategy called SSCAN to help educators build language-rich interaction with children in groups.
+The Hanen Centre's Learning Language and Loving ItTM Program and Teacher TalkTM Training Series introduce a strategy called SSCAN to help you build language-rich interaction with children in groups.
 SCCAN stands for:

 - S small groups are best groupings of three to five children are preferred for encouraging interaction.
-Physical distancing measures may now make it easier to support educators with organizing small group interactions. - S select an appropriate activity this is now more important than ever.
-Not only do providers need to consider an appropriate activity for interaction, but all the guidelines for health and safety must also be respected.
+Physical distancing measures may now make it easier to organize small group interactions. - S select an appropriate activity this is now more important than ever.
+Not only do you need to consider an appropriate activity for interaction, but all the guidelines for health and safety must also be respected.
 The important thing, though, is not to lose sight of the interaction focus.
-Activities should: - o interest all the children - allow all the children to be involved with respect to appropriate developmental expectations (can the child attend to the activity, participate with the materials, interact as much as possible with the educator and his peers while maintaining distancing?) - allow the provider to easily see all the children (even with physical distancing), with a particular emphasis on those children who are challenging to engage being positioned front and centre (i.e. directly across from the educator) - not involve too many props/materials for the child to manipulate which may detract from the interaction/conversation - C carefully observe interactions happen when children are both interested and actively involved in an activity.
-Watching for children's interest and participation will be particularly important with physical distancing since the provider will need to keep moving her head around what will be much larger circle than would typically result from a small group of children. - A adapt to each child's focus aim to notice children's initiations and responses and follow their lead.
-Doing this successfully means that the provider continues to observe around the group, uses her own materials to join in play, and makes responsive comments that match a child's language level. - N now keep it going continue to keep children engaged and interacting throughout the activity
+Activities should: - interest all the children - allow all the children to be involved with respect to appropriate developmental expectations (can the child attend to the activity, participate with the materials, interact as much as possible with you and his peers while maintaining distancing?) - allow you to easily see all the children (even with physical distancing), with a particular emphasis on those children who are challenging to engage being positioned front and centre (i.e. directly across from you) - not involve too many props/materials for the child to manipulate which may detract from the interaction/conversation - C carefully observe interactions happen when children are both interested and actively involved in an activity.
+Watching for children's interest and participation will be particularly important with physical distancing since you will need to keep moving your head around what will be much larger circle than would typically result from a small group of children. - A adapt to each child's focus aim to notice children's initiations and responses and follow their lead.
+Doing this successfully means that you continue to observe around the group, use your own materials to join in play, and make responsive comments that match a child's language level. - N now keep it going continue to keep children engaged and interacting throughout the activity